linnovate/mean/README.md

 This will create a package under */packages/custom/pkgName*
 ### Contributing you package
 ### Config
-All configuration is specified in the [config](/config/) folder, through the [env](config/env/) files, and is orchestrated through the [meanio](https://github.com/linnovate/meanio) NPM module.
+All the configuration is specified in the [config](/config/) folder, through the [env](config/env/) files, and is orchestrated through the [meanio](https://github.com/linnovate/meanio) NPM module.
 Here you will need to specify your application name, database name, and hook up any social app keys if you want integration with Twitter, Facebook, GitHub, or Google.

 ### Environmental Settings